calebdwilliams/jsx-native-events/README.md

 In the above example, `<web-component>` is an example of a [custom element](https://css-tricks.com/an-introduction-to-web-components/) that dispatches an event called `custom-event`.
 In our React application, we want to listen for that custom event and set the name every time the event is emitted.

 Using the `/** @jsx nativeEvents */` pragma at the top of the file lets JSX know that we want to use the function imported in line 3 (`import nativeEvents from 'jsx-native-events'`) as an addition to React's built-in JSX engine.

+The new props will only work for implementations of [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget), so the new props are not ignored on React components, but should work on all DOM elements represented by React's JSX.

 [build-badge]: https://img.shields.io/travis/user/repo/master.png?style=flat-square
 [build]: https://travis-ci.org/user/repo